ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 Adds support for Acquia Lift.
 The `decisionApiUrl`, `accountId` and `siteId` must be specified.
 More information about Acquia Lift can be found at [https://docs.acquia.com/lift](https://docs.acquia.com/lift).

+Please consult the documentation from your vendor, which may be linked in the sections below.
+You can also look at the [vendors.js](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/0.1/vendors.js) file for further information on each vendor's configuration.

 ### Adobe Analytics

 Type attribute value: `adobeanalytics`